 The Osteopathic International Alliance is the leading organization for the advancement and unity of the global osteopathic profession.
 As an “organization of organizations,” the OIA unifies osteopathic medicine by connecting schools, regulatory bodies, and regional, national, and multi-country groups.

-Today the OIA represents more than 75 organizations from 30 countries on five continents, which include over 120,000 osteopathic practitioners.
-It is the primary international organization advocating for high-quality osteopathic healthcare and a leading representative of osteopathic clinicians worldwide.
+In 2018 the OIA was admitted into official relations with the World Health Organization and is the primary international organization advocating for high-quality osteopathic healthcare and the leading representative of osteopathic professionals worldwide.